Suburban Commando: Cast

+Production

+Special effects technician Michael Colvin died in 1990 while testing a trap door for the movie.

 Reception

 Box office

 The film opened with $1.9 million.
 Overall, the film grossed a total of $8,002,361 in the United States.
 With a budget of $11 million, the film was a commercial failure.

 Critical response

 On Rotten Tomatoes the film has an approval rating of 15% based on 13 reviews.

 Roger Ebert noted, "This is the second feature starring Hulk Hogan, the man who looks like a comic strip hero.
 Hogan's range is limited, but not as limited as the movies he's appeared in.
 Despite the fact that his public image is often aimed at children - there's a whole line of Hulk Hogan toys - his first film, No Holds Barred (1989) was surprisingly violent, sexist and blood-soaked.
 Now here's 'Suburban Commando', which is at least innocuous, but which gives the Hulkster so little to do that his fans may wonder why he bothered."
 Michael Wilmington opened his review for it in the Los Angeles Times by saying that all the main personnel were "likeable" but that "all that likability combined, or even cubed, doesn't create any pressing reason to pay admission to "Suburban Commando" - unless you're an obsessed movie completist or a sudden cloudburst drives you to shelter."
 Stephen Holden of The New York Times, noted that despite the fact that it "has little narrative continuity, it is well paced and has an amusingly sour performance by Larry Miller as the kind of boss you love to hate."